Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 the wedding.
 This meant the entire hour and a half of music we had

-planned for our first reception was down the drain.
+planned for our Reception was down the drain.

 Don't tell anyone, but I was secretly happy I wasn't the only person to go brain-dead on